Daniel-Diaz/md-files/exercises/alter.md

 ## Exercise 6

 Write a function that builds two regular lists from an ``Alter`` list.
-Once list containing the elements in even indices, and the other containing the elements in odd indices.
+One list containing the elements in even indices, and the other containing the elements in odd indices.

 ## Exercise 7